One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

-Long before we had chairs, cars, computers, smartphones, and all the environmental byproducts of these technologies, human life involved plenty of daily movement in the sun, lots of leisure time, and constantly varied food that was in-season and inconsistent.
+Long before we had chairs, cars, computers and smartphones, and all the environmental byproducts of these technologies, human life involved plenty of daily movement in the sun, lots of leisure time and constantly varied food that was in-season and inconsistent.
 We socialized daily.
 We walked an average of 13 miles a day at a slow, meandering pace.
 We went to sleep when the sun went down and woke when it rose.
 We hunted.
 We gathered.

-According to human fossil records, humans had been living this way for some 200,000 years, dating the earliest human fossil to the Middle Paleolithic area.
+According to human fossil records, humans have been living this way for some 200,000 years, dating the earliest human fossil to the Middle Paleolithic area.

 Modern Human Life